 Preliminary schedule for CTR meetings and lectures spring 2023 Every-other Wednesday at CTR, we have administrative meetings running through the semester, followed by a scientific presentation, either by a CTR member or an invited scholar.
 We kindly invite everyone interested to join these lectures.
 Meeting 14:00-15:00 The first hour, 14:00-15:00, is mainly reserved for CTR members, yet if anyone would like to join, they are welcome.
 The meeting consists of general administrative and CTR related news and information aswell as "News around the table", where everyone gives a short update on their projects.
 Anyone participating in the meeting is expected to join this, also if you are not a member of CTR.
 Lecture, ca. 15:15-16:00 The weekly lecture will start around 15:15 and will be followed by a free discussion amongst all participants.
 Please see the program below.
 You are more than welcome to join us in person at CTR, University of Copenhagen South Campus, room 11b.1.05.
 If dates are still open for lectures in the calender, you are more than welcome to write to us with suggestions for speakers.
+Zoom Link:

-Zoom Link: Unfortunately, we are unable to offer zoom participation for the foreseeing future.
+Unfortunately, we are unable to offer zoom participation for the foreseeing future.
 As always, everyone is welcome to join us in person at the university!
 Lecture calender (Abstracts below) 1 st February 2023 15:15-16:00 "CTR trip to Cambodia, Jauary 2023" by Susanne Lervad , Eva Andersson Strand & Ulrikka Mokdad 15 th February 2023 15:15-16:00 "EgYarn: Textile production in New Kingdom Egypt.
-Results and conclusions" by Chiara Spinazzi-Lucchesi 1st March 2023 15:15-16:00 "'It is better to do the right thing wrong than to do the wrong thing right'" by Kate Fletcher 15 th March 2023 15:15-16:00 "Archaeological puzzles in a museum" by Maria Joanna Mossakowska 29 th March 202 3 15:15-16:00 "On the Origin of Silk-ma Combined Textiles" by Xiyao Zhang 12th April 2023 15:15-16:00 "Old Danish looms: on registration of looms in Danish museums collections.
+Results and conclusions" by Chiara Spinazzi-Lucchesi 1st March 2023 15:15-16:00 "'It is better to do the right thing wrong than to do the wrong thing right'" by Kate Fletcher 15 th March 2023 15:15-16:00 "Archaeological puzzles in a museum" by Maria Joanna Mossakowska 29 th March 202 3 15:15-16:00 "On the Origin of Silk-ma Combined Textiles" by Xiyao Zhang 12 th April 2023 15:15-16:00 "Old Danish looms: on registration of looms in Danish museums collections.
 What kind of loom types do we expect to find, how do we define the loom types and how do we know what looms to save and what looms not to save?" by Katrine Brandstrup 26 th April 2023 15:15-16:00 "Ancient greek girls' clothing in multidisciplinarity: a study between images, texts and materiality" by Elodie Bauer 10 th May 2023 15:15-16:00 "Joyce Lussu and Giovanna Serri: literature, weaving and politics in the female legacy of Casa Lussu" by Claudia Crabuzza 24 th May 2023 15:15-16:00 "Textiles tools, fabrics, and craftspeople in Wielbark culture.
-A holistic approach to the evidence for textile production from Czarnówko, Lubowidz and Wilkowo, Poland" by Magdalena Przymorska 7th June 2023 15:15-16:00 "Material Culture.
-A shared heritage: The origin and use of textile patterns in Himalaya and on the Tibetan Plateau" by Ellen Bangsbo UNIVERSITY OF COPENHAGEN CENTRE FOR TEXTILE RESEARCH
+A holistic approach to the evidence for textile production from Czarnówko, Lubowidz and Wilkowo, Poland" by Magdalena Przymorska 7 th June 2023 15:15-16:00 "A form of funereal 'charivari' or an attempt to soften the unexpected?
+Textile tools in the equipment of male burials from the early medieval period" by Patrycja UNIVERSITY OF COPENHAGEN CENTRE FOR TEXTILE RESEARCH